Skip to main content

 National average 8–12% Rural areas tend toward higher percentages

-What it covers: Rent collection, tenant communication, coordinating maintenance (not paying for it), monthly financial statements, and general oversight.
+What the monthly fee covers: Rent collection, tenant communication, coordinating maintenance (not paying for it), monthly financial statements, and general oversight.

-What it doesn’t cover: Pretty much everything else.
-The management fee is the base — the fees below are where PMs really make their money.
+What it doesn’t cover: Most other services are billed separately.
+The management fee is the base — the fees below are where the real cost of a property manager adds up.

 Every time a unit turns over, you pay a leasing fee for the PM to find and place a new tenant.
 This is one of the most expensive PM fees and one of the least discussed.